-The JavaSoft Java Runtime EnvironmentTM, which consists of the Java Virtual Machine, Java core classes, and supporting files.
+IRE.
+The JavaSoft Java Runtime Environment, which consists of the Java Virtual Machine, Java core classes, and supporting files.
 It is the runtime component of the J2SE Software Development Kit (JDK).
-The JRE is the smallest set of executables and files that comprise the standard Java Platform.
+The JRE is the smallest set of executable files and other files that comprise the standard Java Platform.

-JVM
+JVM.
 Java Virtual Machine.
 The entity responsible for interpreting and executing Java code.